uma-pi1/kge/README.md

 ## Results

-Some example results (w.r.t. filtered MRR) obtained with LibKGE.
+We list some example results (w.r.t. filtered MRR) obtained with LibKGE below.
 These results are obtained by running automatic hyperparameter search as described [here](https://github.com/uma-pi1/kge-iclr20).
-They are not necessarily the best results that can be achieved using LikKGE, but the results are comparable in that a common experimental setup (and equal amount of work) has been used for hyperparameter optimization for each model.
+They are not necessarily the best results that can be achieved using LibKGE, but the results are comparable in that a common experimental setup (and equal amount of work) has been used for hyperparameter optimization for each model.

-### FB15k-237
+#### FB15k-237

 |                                                                                                       |   MRR | Hits@10 |
 |-------------------------------------------------------------------------------------------------------|------:|--------:|